zaneray/scrupulous/README.md

 <dl>
 <dt><b>valid:</b></dt>
-<dd>A Callback if the form is valid.
-Must return <i>true</i> or <i>false</i>.
+<dd>A Callback if the form is valid. <b>Must return <i>true</i> or <i>false</i></b>.
 Helpful if you are relying on another service to validate the form after the scrupulous script has determined the form.
 Examples: Credit Card Validation, Address Verification, Username Verification.</dd>
 <dt><b>invalid:</b></dt>
 <dd>Callback if the form is invalid.
-Must return <i>true</i> or <i>false</i>.
+Always prevents form submission.
 Helpful if you need added functionality such as showing a global message above the form.</dd>
 </dl>

 ##Example